zuozhenggh/learning-library/developer-library/skillset-tracker/6-nodejs-api/6-nodejs-api.md

 ## Introduction

-Intro about NodeJS and APIs
+Intro about NodeJS and APIs - TBD

-Estimated Lab Time: 25 minutes
+Estimated Lab Time: TBD

 ### Objectives

 * Provision a Linux Instance in OCI and install the needed packages.
 * Build a basic NodeJS application that will make calls to the database.
 * Run & test the application.

 ### What Do You Need?
 * An IDE, such as **Visual Studio Code**